|

 so it seems that St. Saviour is no longer used for worship.

-Ullock, CUmbria, the former
+Ullock, Cumbria, the former

 Wesleyan Methodist Chapel, as seen by the Streetview van in 2009.
 This